darthrellimnad/evergreen-functional-fe-web-app/README.md

 16. Make quality controls and a test plan based on your application's requirements.
 Remember to watch out for external links.
 17. Learn as much as you can about the needs and desires of the real humans who may use the app.
 Don't discriminate.
 18. Make sure to use a "cache busting" strategy when updating static files for the FE.
 19. Learn about [web standards and the "web content accessibility guidelines" (WCAG)](https://www.w3.org/WAI/standards-guidelines/).
-Accessible design improves the experience for all.
+Accessible design improves experiences for all.
 20. Work smart (sometimes working smart means working hard) and work together.
 Be kind.
 Listen and learn.
 Choose your mentors and teachers wisely.

 Many coders (including plenty of dyslexic, autistic, adhd, disabled and/or mathematical coders) prefer functional and/or UI programming, but industry has tended to favor Object Oriented design while minimizing the importance of human experience.